Images

 The data supplier should give two input files:

-• Images file: A .csv file (see example below) listing information for all images;
+file (see example below) listing information for all images; - Taxa file: A

 Get images file example Get taxa file example